KevinA2505/VastVoid/README.md

 that tugs nearby ships 25% harder, covers a 15% wider radius and lasts 30&nbsp;seconds.
 This ability has a 35&nbsp;second cooldown before it can be deployed again.

+Three additional artifacts expand your tactical options:

+* **Repair Bots** – releases nanobots that restore hull and shields over five seconds.
+This ability has a 15&nbsp;second cooldown.
+* **Solar Link** – connects the ship to the nearest star within 500 pixels, boosting shield recharge and weapon rates for six seconds.
+It cannot be used if no star is close.
+Cooldown: 20&nbsp;seconds.
+* **Decoy** – projects a fragile copy of the ship that lasts a few seconds or until destroyed.
+Activating it cloaks your ship for three seconds.
+Cooldown:
+  18&nbsp;seconds.